Offers in: Industrial Electronics Engineering

 Description and objectives:

 This project aims to design a system for detecting cracks in railway rails.
-In terms of the basic principle of detection, it is proposed here that this should be carried out by means of a radar technique using radiofrequency technologies with the capacity to illuminate the rail in movement.
-The reflections received must be processed to determine the presence of cracks smaller than those specified in the regulations before grinding the rail.
-The aim of this project is to make progress in specifying the basic principle of detection, and to investigate the needs for mounting on a moving element.
+At the level of the basic principle of detection, it is proposed here to be carried out by means of a radar technique in radio frequency technologies with the capacity to illuminate the rail in movement.
+The reflections received must be processed to determine the presence of cracks smaller than the size specified in the regulations before grinding the rail.
+With this project, the aim is to advance in the specification of the basic principle of detection, and to investigate the needs for mounting on a moving element.

 Academic supervisor: